wangenius/echo-state/docs/en/tutorials/echo-examples.md

 3. **User Authentication Application** - Authentication state management and cross-window synchronization
 4. **Multi-Project Management Application** - Using the `switch` method to switch between multiple data sets
 5. **Theme Switching Application** - Theme state management and application to UI
+6. **User Data Management with IndexedDB** - Using Echo with IndexedDB storage mode and the `discard` method to manage user data

 These examples can be used as a starting point for developing your own applications, and modified and extended as needed.